Answer a few simple questions to make your document in minutes

 Making a North Carolina Lease Agreement

-In North Carolina, there's also additional requirements that must be included in the lease.
-For example, In North Carolina the security cannot exceed one and half (1 1/2) month's rent for month-to-month tenancies and two (2) month's rent for fixed terms.
+In North Carolina, there are a few additional requirements to keep in mind.
+For example, under state law, your required security deposit cannot exceed one and a half month's rent for month-to-month tenancies and two month's rent for fixed-term leases.
 Additionally, the landlord must give the tenant the name and address of the bank where their deposit is being held.
-This Lease Agreement is in accordance with North Carolina law and includes all the specific information requried by the state of North Carolina.